Some hedge funds face steep losses after betting on hot sectors

 Billionaire investor William Ackman, who banked three years of very strong returns, was caught in the drop and made an abrupt U-turn by liquidating a three month-old $1.1 billion bet on Netflix and locking in a $400 million loss.
 In May, Ackman's Pershing Square Holdings portfolio lost 9.5%, leaving the fund down 18.2% for the first five months of 2022.

-It was also the month where Melvin Capital, once one of the industry's best performers, announced that it was going out of business after being skewered by wrong-footed bets on meme stocks like GameStop in early 2021.
+May was also the month where Melvin Capital, once one of the industry's best performers, announced plans to go out of business after being skewered by wrong-footed bets on meme stocks like GameStop in early 2021.

+Maplelane Capital, which like Melvin suffered heavy losses in the first half of 2021 as meme stocks surged, is having a far better 2022.
+The fund gained 3% in the first four months of 2022 and is now up now up 1% through the end of May, a person familiar with the numbers said.

 David Einhorn, who made headlines years ago by betting Elon Musk's electric vehicle maker Tesla TSLA.O would fall, is sitting on double digit gains this year, according to an investor.
 Einhorn's Greenlight Capital gained 4.8% in May and is up 20.9% for the year, buoyed by investments in gold, macro bets and betting that unnamed companies would fall.